Prediction and Research Moored Array in the Atlantic: ATLAS buoys

 In addition one buoy has an Acoustic Doppler Current Profiler fitted alongside to measure water current velocities and four buoys are equipped to measure net heat flux.

 Daily mean observations from the ATLAS buoys are received in near real time via both the Argos System and Brazilian satellites.
 The data is processed by the TAO Project Office of NOAA and also placed on the Global Telecommunications System for real time distribution to weather centres and other users.
 High frequency measurements are stored on the buoys and retrieved during maintenance operations.
 The array provides 4,000 to 4,500 unique hourly values per month.

 Notable locations

-One of the buoys is positioned at 0°N 0°E, where the Equator and Prime Meridian intersect, off the coast of Africa.
+One of the buoys was positioned at 0°N 0°E, where the Equator and Prime Meridian intersect, off the coast of Africa.
 This buoy is sometimes jokingly referred to as Null Island.